jes0411/BetterJoy/README.md

 #### Fork changes
  - fixed a good amount of bugs, crashes, controller connection/disconnection issues.
  - added the calibration of the controller with the calibrate button (have to be enabled in the config).
- - added a deadzone setting
+ - added a deadzone and a range setting
  - updated to .NET 8
  - updated hidapi and packages
  - use HidHide instead of the outdated HIDGuardian